Aetna modified CPB 0717 covering volatile organic compound (VOC) analysis, effective November 27, 2025. Here's what billing teams need to know.

 Aetna VOC Analysis Exclusions and Non-Covered Indications

 This is the core of CPB 0717, and the list is long.
-Aetna considers VOC analysis experimental, investigational, or unproven for every indication below.
+Aetna classifies every one of the following as experimental, investigational, or unproven.
+None qualifies as a covered service under this Aetna volatile organic compound coverage policy.

 #Excluded Procedure